ben-turner/node_redis/README.md

 ### "message" (channel, message)

-Client will emit `message` for every message received that matches an active subscription.
+A client will emit `message` for every message received that matches an active subscription.
 Listeners are passed the channel name as `channel` and the message as `message`.

 ### "pmessage" (pattern, channel, message)

-Client will emit `pmessage` for every message received that matches an active subscription pattern.
+A client will emit `pmessage` for every message received that matches an active subscription pattern.
 Listeners are passed the original pattern used with `PSUBSCRIBE` as `pattern`, the sending channel name as `channel`, and the message as `message`.

 ### "message_buffer" (channel, message)

-This is the same as the `message` event with the exception, that it is always going to emit a buffer.
-If you listen to the `message` event at the same time as the `message_buffer`, it is always going to emit a string.
+This is the same as the `message` event with the exception that it will always emit a buffer.
+If you listen to the `message` event at the same time as the `message_buffer`, it will always emit a string.

 ### "pmessage_buffer" (pattern, channel, message)

-This is the same as the `pmessage` event with the exception, that it is always going to emit a buffer.
-If you listen to the `pmessage` event at the same time as the `pmessage_buffer`, it is always going to emit a string.
+This is the same as the `pmessage` event with the exception that it will always emit a buffer.
+If you listen to the `pmessage` event at the same time as the `pmessage_buffer`, it will always emit a string.

 ### "subscribe" (channel, count)

-Client will emit `subscribe` in response to a `SUBSCRIBE` command.
+A client will emit `subscribe` in response to a `SUBSCRIBE` command.
 Listeners are passed the channel name as `channel` and the new count of subscriptions for this client as `count`.

 ### "psubscribe" (pattern, count)

-Client will emit `psubscribe` in response to a `PSUBSCRIBE` command.
+A client will emit `psubscribe` in response to a `PSUBSCRIBE` command.
 Listeners are passed the original pattern as `pattern`, and the new count of subscriptions for this client as `count`.

 ### "unsubscribe" (channel, count)

-Client will emit `unsubscribe` in response to a `UNSUBSCRIBE` command.
+A client will emit `unsubscribe` in response to a `UNSUBSCRIBE` command.
 Listeners are passed the channel name as `channel` and the new count of subscriptions for this client as `count`.
 When `count` is 0, this client has left subscriber mode and no more subscriber events will be emitted.

 ### "punsubscribe" (pattern, count)

-Client will emit `punsubscribe` in response to a `PUNSUBSCRIBE` command.
+A client will emit `punsubscribe` in response to a `PUNSUBSCRIBE` command.
 Listeners are passed the channel name as `channel` and the new count of subscriptions for this client as `count`.
 When `count` is 0, this client has left subscriber mode and no more subscriber events will be emitted.